Associate Director & Passivhaus Designer

-Ann-Marie is an Associate, Architect and Certified Passivhaus Designer, joining Architype in early 2016.
+Ann-Marie is an Associate Director, Architect and Certified Passivhaus Designer, joining Architype in early 2016.

-Besides her key involvement with post occupancy and soft landings work for the practice, a team led by Ann Marie have been developing an innovative process to create compatible workflows for Passivhaus and BIM implementation; streamlining the delivery of certified projects.
-Ann-Marie has a sound working knowledge of several specialist thermal bridging and hygrothermal softwares as well as whole building energy modelling softwares.
+Ann-Marie is one of the UK’s leading experts on Passivhaus design and has shared her experience at UK and international Passivhaus Trust conferences.
+Ann Marie is leading an Architype team to develop an innovative process to create compatible workflows for Passivhaus and BIM implementation; streamlining the delivery of certified projects.
+She has a sound working knowledge of specialist thermal bridging and hygrothermal software as well as whole building energy modelling software.

-In addition to her work at Architype, Ann-Marie has always had an interest in giving back to third level architectural education.
-She has been a part-time tutor at the University of Bath, teaching Environmental Design and Architecture students since 2014, a visiting part 3 External Examiner for the Technical University of Dublin and also The Bartlett School of Architecture UCL London.
-She has been a resident External Examiner for the Architectural Technology degree course at the Technical University of Dublin for 2017-2019.
+Ann-Marie worked closely with the Scottish Futures Trust developing the new cost metric for Scotland’s learning estate as well as contributing to new energy requirements for Scotland’s education sector, linking capital funding to operational energy performance over a 25-year period.
+In addition to her work at Architype, Ann-Marie has always had an interest in giving back to architectural education.
+She is a part-time teaching fellow at the University of Bath, and also visiting part 3 External Examiner for the Technical University of Dublin and The Bartlett School of Architecture UCL London.

-She sits on a variety of working groups advising on policy notably the CIBSE Climate Adaption Workshop Working Group on future resilience of school design.
-Ann-Marie has also been a regular contributor on the national and international conference/CPD circuits on topics such as Implementing Passivhaus in Practice, Fuel Poverty and Passivhaus at Scale, Embodied Carbon Impact of Passivhaus at Scale as well as focused lessons learned case study presentations on key Architype projects currently on site or completed.
+Ann-Marie has also been a regular contributor on the national and international conference/CPD circuits on topics such as Implementing Passivhaus in Practice, Zero Carbon, Fuel Poverty and Passivhaus at Scale, Embodied Carbon Impact of Passivhaus and has regularly shared lessons learnt from key Architype projects.